Want to sell tickets to your event online?

-To start, you’ll need a place on your website to put your event form.
+Sure, you’ve got an events calendar in your office, but you’ll need a place on your WordPress website to put your event form so people can access it online.
 This page will contain additional information about your event.

 Remember to share these helpful details to get the best results: